 Advances in modern intensive chemotherapy have revolutionised childhood leukaemia treatment.
 Unfortunately, patients who have relapsed disease have a poor response to chemotherapy and in the UK leukaemia still accounts for 30% of cancer deaths in children (Data from Cancer Research UK).
 Those with ‘high risk’ disease are treated with more intensive chemotherapy and bone marrow transplants.
 This treatment is prolonged, intensive and causes short and long term side effects.
-There is a desperate need for novel, targeted, effective and less toxic treatments.

 Dr Clesham aims to exploit the anti-leukaemic actions of existing medications to kill leukaemia cells.
 Specifically, they will target the cellular pathways hijacked by cancer genes.
 Her team have identified common drugs that have exciting potential for use in the clinic and they aim to evaluate their anti-leukaemia activity in pre-clinical experiments.
 Their goal is to take these drugs into early phase clinical trials.